 That said, Kerala Tourism kindly guided us through the visa application and had the opportunity to have a little knowledge of how the visa process goes.
 It typically does not cost a lot to apply and it takes no more than a week to get your visa, therefore, it is not a hassle to apply for the Indian e-Visa.

-If you are planning to visit India anytime soon, you can either apply for an e-Visa or opt for a regular tourist visa.
-The e-Visa has become a preferred authorization document for most people since it involves less hassle to obtain though its validity is for a considerably shorter duration.
+If you are planning to visit India anytime soon, you can either apply for an e-Visa or opt for a regular tourist visa or if you’re located in the UK, you can check out e-Visums for more information for visas and travel advice for India.
+The e-Visa has become a preferred authorization document for most people since it involves less hassle to obtain through its validity is for a considerably shorter duration.
 Here is a guide that tells you everything that you had ever wanted to know about the Indian tourist e-Visa application process.

 Table of Contents